i2bc/ORFmine/docs/orfmine_installation.md

 there are some external tools to be downloaded and/or installed before launching the installation.

-Firstly, **ORFold** is based on the HCA method for the calcluation of the fold potential.
+Firstly, **ORFold** is based on the HCA method for the calculation of the fold potential.
 As a result [pyHCA](https://github.com/T-B-F/pyHCA) [[1](https://www.biorxiv.org/content/10.1101/249995v1)] is essential to be pre-installed in your machine before installing